evanwill/hist-454-2022/pages/metadata.md

 # Metadata Creation

-How to work in the sheet
+Metadata and description is essential to archives and digital collections, profoundly impacting user experience, discoverability, and bias.
+The practice of creating metadata is an act of research and interpretation.
+By creating metadata yourself, this assignment seeks to build a thoughtful understanding of finding aids and digital collections, and become more critical consumers of metadata.

+You will be creating metadata for two types of items:

+- the photograph(s) and document(s) you selected and digitized from U of I archival collections -- your "digitized objects".
+- five already digitized items selected from U of I digital collections -- your "curated objects".

+When creating metadata in a spreadsheet we tend to use this terminology:

+- columns => "fields" (the individual elements used to describe specific qualities of the objects)
+- rows => "records" or "items" (each row represents one object's description)
+- cells => "values" (the individual chunks of metadata)

+The metadata template is the set of fields that we will use for all items ensuring consistency across the collection.
+Both digitized and curated objects will be described using the same metadata template.

-To create your metadata for the project, you will first make a copy of the metadata template "hist454_metadata_template" in Google Drive.
+To create your metadata for the project, you will first make a copy of the metadata template "hist454_metadata_template" in Google Drive:

 [HIST 454 Metadata Template](https://docs.google.com/spreadsheets/d/1UG_JhZ1lYLsFeoNpO_D7dztmG8elcZlEaID-mz7QTh8/copy?usp=sharing){:.btn .btn-outline-success target="_blank" rel="noopener"}

-Metadata spreadsheet terminology:

-- columns = "fields"
-- rows = "records" or "items"
-- cells = "values"
+Describe your digitized objects and curated items in your own copy of the template.
+Once you have items added to your Sheet, you can [test your metadata]({{ '/setup/' | relative_url }}) if desired.

+When your metadata is finalized, you will copy your rows into our shared central metadata spreadsheet, and everyone's items will popular the digital collection.

 -----------